-The bio-security of our home environment is our utmost priority.
+The biosecurity of our home environment is our utmost priority.
 Lauren is a clean-freak (her nursing background certainly drilled in those infection control principles!) and we do our best to keep our dogs' environment as clean as possible.
-Diseases and viruses, like Parvovirus, can be tracked by paws, shoes, and even car tires.
-This is a significant risk from individuals and families that have been visiting other breeders, shelters, or rescue organizations.
-Once these diseases or viruses are in our environment they can be fatal to our wee puppies who have immature immune systems, and can also prevent us from raising puppies for years to come.
-We are the care-takers and not the owners of our puppies.We take our responsibility to safeguard these little lives very seriously, and we know you would appeciate how seriously we take our responsibility if it is your family eagerly waiting to bring home a puppy.
+Dangerous bacteria, parasites, and viruses can be inadvertently brought into our environment by visitors (this is a significant risk from individuals and families that have been visiting other breeders, shelters, or rescue organizations) which is why to keep our puppies safe, our veterinarian team has strongly advised us not to welcome prospective puppy families into our home.
+If these bacteria, parasites, or viruses enter our environment, they could be fatal to our wee puppies who have immature immune systems and could also prevent us from raising puppies in our home for years to come.
+We are the caretakers and not the owners of our puppies.We take our responsibility to safeguard these little lives very seriously, and we know you would appreciate our conscientiousness if it is your family that is patiently and eagerly waiting to bring home your puppy.

-Instead of hosting visits with each family, we host 'Romps'.
-A Romp is an event held at a local dog park.
-These events are open to past puppies and their families as well as interested families.
-We are on hand with our own dogs, and guardian families and dogs will sometimes attend as well.
-This is the absolute best way to meet a lot of Cobberdogs in a short amount of time and provide you with a comprehensive understanding of whether this is the right breed for you.
-Romps are held on a Sunday afternoon, and we aim to host a Romp every Spring and Fall.
+Instead of hosting visits with each family, we do our best to host 'Romps'.
+A Romp is an event held at a local park.
+These events are open to past puppies and their families as well as interested families with approved applications waiting for a reservation.
+We are on hand with our own dogs, and guardian families and dogs will try to attend as well.
+This is the absolute best way to meet a lot of Cobberdogs in a short amount of time which is ideal for an accurate understanding of what the breed is like.
 Dates for Romps will be posted on our Facebook page as an 'event' and we will also provide details on our website.
 Dates vary depending on our schedule on the farm and with our dogs.
-We do our best to only host Romps when we have vaccinated puppies or have a break from having puppies in our home.
+We do our best to only host Romps when we have a break from raising puppies in our home.